-(2) In accordance with TSX requirements, the "burn rate" for any equity compensation arrangement in a year is calculated by dividing the number of securities granted under the arrangement during the year, by the weighted average number of Common Shares outstanding for the year.
+(1) In accordance with TSX requirements, the "burn rate" for any equity compensation arrangement in a year is calculated by dividing the number of securities granted under the arrangement during the year, by the weighted average number of Common Shares outstanding for the year.

-(3) Each outstanding DSU entitles the holder to receive, on settlement, one Common Share or the cash equivalent thereof.
-Each outstanding PSU entitles the holder to receive up to two Common Shares or the cash equivalent thereof, subject to the performance criteria attached thereto.
-See "Statement of Executive Compensation - Equity Incentive Plan Awards - Performance Share Units".
+- (2) Comprised of 354,905 PSUs granted to officers and 243,369 DSUs granted to non-executive directors. - Each PSU entitles the holder to receive up to two Common Shares or the cash equivalent thereof, subject to the performance criteria attached thereto.
+See "Statement of Executive Compensation Equity Incentive Plan Awards Performance Share Units".

 For purposes of this table, each PSU is assumed to settle for Common Shares on a one-for-one basis.
-If instead each PSU is assumed to settle for Common Shares on a two-for-one basis, then the 2017 burn rate for the Incentive Security Plan would be 0.8%.
+If instead each PSU is assumed to settle for Common Shares on a two-for-one basis, then the 2017 burn rate for the Incentive Security Plan would be 0.8%. - (4) Comprised of 1,922,274 RSUs granted to officers and employees and 431,474 DSUs granted to non-executive directors. - (5) Each RSU and DSU entitles the holder to receive, on settlement, one Common Share or the cash equivalent thereof.